Immigration Advising

 • Client information (optional): You may include an explanation letter if applicable.

-Apply for an ETA online
+Apply for an eTA online

-An ETA is a requirement for visa-exempt foreign nationals entering Canada by air.
-Here is the list of countries requiring an ETA.
+An eTA is a requirement for visa-exempt foreign nationals entering Canada by air.
+Here is the list of countries requiring an eTA.

-1. Gather the necessary documents: valid passport, credit card
+1. Gather the necessary documents: valid passport, credit card.

-2. Visit ca/eta.
+2. Visit eTA application page.

-3. Select “Apply for an ETA.”
+3. Select “Apply for an eTA.”

 4. Answer the questions to determine eligibility.